Vincent0103/portfolio/README.md

 ## License

-This project is licensed under the vinct License.
+This project is licensed under the MIT license.

 ## Acknowledgements